elasticpanda69/HardUnlocks/docs/Aurora.md

 !!!
 Note

-    Is not necessary for Aurora.
+    Aurora Asset Editor is not necessary for Aurora installation.
 It is a graphic editor for Aurora's .asset files.
 See below for more details.

 ## Prerequisites